Heart disease risk from saturated fats may depend on what foods they come from – new research | Health

 Participants were randomly selected from the 385,747 participants of the EPIC study to ensure our findings were representative of the whole study population.
 We also looked at data on their dietary habits as part of our analysis.

-We made sure to take into account various factors that may be related to heart disease – such as a person's age, sex, physical activity levels, whether they smoked or drank alcohol, and whether they were overweight or obese.
-This minimized the chances that our findings of fat consumption and heart disease might be explained by these other factors.
+We made sure to take into account various factors that may be related to heart disease – such as a person's age, sex, physical activity levels, whether they smoked or drank alcohol and whether they were overweight or obese.
+This minimised the chances that our findings about fat consumption and heart disease might actually be explained by these other factors.

 We found no overall link between the amount of saturated fats participants consumed and their risk of developing heart disease.
 But this picture was different when we looked at foods that are typical sources of saturated fats.

-For example, although cheese and yogurt contain saturated fats, they also contain nutrients such as vitamin K2 and probiotics.
-Each of these nutrients may affect heart disease risk through different interrelated pathways – such as by their effects on blood sugar, cholesterol levels, or inflammation.
+For example, although cheese and yoghurt contain saturated fats, they also contain nutrients such as vitamin K2 and probiotics.
+Each of these nutrients may affect heart disease risk through different interrelated pathways – such as by their effects on blood sugar, cholesterol levels or inflammation.

 Previous studies have also shown that different saturated fats carry different levels of risk when it comes to heart disease.
-For instance, palmitic acid (a sub-type of saturated fat) is more abundant in red meat compared to cheese and yogurt.
-Research shows that it may have a detrimental effect on the levels of cholesterol circulating in our blood – a well-known risk factor for heart disease.
+For instance, palmitic acid (a sub-type of saturated fat) is more abundant in red meat compared to cheese and yoghurt.
+Research shows that it may have a detrimental effect on the levels of cholesterol circulating in our blood – a well known risk factor for heart disease.

 Preventing heart disease depends on numerous factors, such as being physically active, not smoking, and adopting a healthier diet.
 But as our research shows, reducing saturated fat intake may not be enough for reducing risk.